varlardohaeris/emacs-archives/gnu/arbitools-readme.txt

 - Print standings - Native

+- Calculate performance and ARPO (Average Rating Performance of Opponents -Native ARPO calcuations are based on the ideas of Miguel Brozos, Marco A. Campo, Carlos Díaz and Julio González eio.usc.es/pub/julio/desempate/Performance_Recursiva.htm

+- Export ELO in FEDA (Spanish Chess Federation) format - with python

 - Do pairings - with bbpPairings.exe.
 In order for this to work, remember to add XXR and XXCfields in the file with the number of rounds of the tournament.